rose-collectionservices/collection-services-manual/10-PHYSICAL PROCESSING/readme.md

 		* The framed item serves as a top container in ASpace.
 Container profile in ASpace = [blank]
   		* If the frame does not have hanging hardware on the back, consult with the Rose Library Preservation Liaison.
     		* Do not add any framed items to the art racks without first identifying and labeling them appropriately.
+* #### 10.8.4.7 Scroll boxes
+	* When materials come in rolled, they can be placed in scroll boxes for storage
+ 		* Ideally, materials should be laid flat, but this option keeps materials safe in the meantime
+   		* Should be used for materials that will see less activity in the reading room
+     	* There are two sizes for scroll boxes:
+      		* 4" x 4" x 28" with the label and barcode on the short end of the box (use the small box labels and place the barcode under the label)
+        	* 4" x 4" x 48" with the label and barcode on the long end of the box (use the large box labels and place the barcode next to the label)
+         * Scroll boxes can stay on-site or reside at the LSC.
 ## 10.9 Labeling boxes

 ### 10.9.1 Creating general labels